 4. Personalized Whiskey Decanter

-I received a personalized whiskey decanter from my girlfriend last year for my birthday, and I can honestly say that it was one of the most unique and cherished gifts that I have received.
+I got one of these as a birthday gift two years ago and I can honestly say that it was one of the most unique and cherished gifts that I have received.
 At the end of a long week (or day) of studying, nothing is more relaxing than unwinding with a glass of bourbon or scotch, and the decanter adds a sense of sophistication.
 My decanter is inscribed with the phrase, “so it goes” (I’m a big Kurt Vonnegut nerd), but you can personalize the piece in any way you’d like – with their name, an important date, a favorite quote, and so on.
 Just click on the image to the right or click here to purchase.

 5. Scrubs Box Set